 A cat does not understand polite society, they have a complex language of their own.
 Unlike the line in the ladies restroom, cats are not just going to smile politely at each other, muttering sarcastically “So typical!
 Not enough litter boxes!”
 Instead, cats will let you know of their disapproval of the bathroom setup in the most cat way possible, by spraying cat-fiti on your wall.

-Can you guess how many litter boxes we have at the Chirpy house?
-How many do you have?
+How many litter boxes do you have?
 Chirp us a line and let’s talk about our favorite thing, litter boxes!